-The point of this section (6:9-12) indicates that the readers of Hebrews are not at the place described in the first 8 verses.
+The point of this section (6:9–12) indicates that the readers of Hebrews were not at the place described in the first eight verses.

-The word “but” introduces a contrast to the first 8 verses.
+The word “but” introduces a contrast to the first eight verses.
 Now there is a change from warning to encouragement.

-The author views his readers as “beloved,” as fellow Christians.
-He reassures them that they are part of the family of God and are loved because of it.
+The author viewed his readers as “beloved,” as fellow Christians.
+He reassured them that they were part of the family of God and were loved because of it.
 This is the only occurrence of “beloved” in the book of Hebrews; it is a term that affirms his readers as members of the church.
-It was introduced at this time to soften the language of verse 6 lest anyone should over interpret its implications.
-Neither should we minimize the severity of the warning in Hebrews 5:11-6:12 because it might diminish the efficacy of the sacrifice of Christ.
+It was introduced at this time to soften the language of verse 6 lest anyone should over-interpret its implications.
+Neither should we minimize the severity of the warning in Hebrews 5:11–6:12 because it might diminish the efficacy of the sacrifice of Christ.
 It threatened to spread to fellow believers.

 we are confident [persuaded]

-The writer has every confidence that his readers will transcend the issues of the first 8 verses.
-He is strongly convinced of their commitment to Christ.
-The author came to a settled conviction about the genuineness of his readers salvation (perfect tense).
+The writer had every confidence that his readers would transcend the issues of the first eight verses.
+He was strongly convinced of their commitment to Christ.
+The author came to a settled conviction about the genuineness of his readers’ salvation (perfect tense).

 of better things concerning you,

-The “better things” are the “things that accompany salvation.”
-The context indicates that they should be better than thorn-bearing believers (previous verse).
+The “better things” refer to the “things that accompany salvation.”
+The context indicates that the readers should be better than thorn-bearing believers (previous verse).
 The latter crowd had their inheritance or reward burned to nothing.

-In contrast to lack of fruit set forth in verse 8 the author expects divine production from his readers.
-He anticipates “better things” from them, things that will be rewarded in eternity.
+In contrast to lack of fruit set forth in verse 8, the author expected divine production from his readers.
+He anticipated “better things” from them, things that would be rewarded in eternity.

 yes, things that accompany salvation,